- 1 week pregnant

 If you are entering the 22nd week of your pregnancy, without doubts it is getting crowded in there!
 Your baby is growing and invading your space.
 And your uterus stretches to about 2 cm (0.8 in) above your belly button to fit your growing baby.

 At this stage, your baby is becoming more physically active and will be able to feel the baby moving inside your body more intensively.
 You may not be capable to notice the first movement.
 You will feel them like a fluttering sensation.
 As time passes, your baby’s movements will become stronger, more frequent and noticeable.

 How big is your baby at 22 weeks pregnant?

-Your baby is now almost 11.2 (28.8 cm) inches in length and weighs around 1.1 pound (478 grams).
-You can compare it with the size of spaghetti squash.
+Your baby is now almost 11.2 (28.8 cm) inches in length and weighs around 1.1 pounds (478 grams).
+You can compare it with the size of a carrot.
 Because of the lack of fatty tissues, the baby is still very thin.
-With the ultrasound photos taken at your 22nd week of pregnancy, you can have a closer imagination how your baby will look like.
+With the ultrasound photos taken at your 22nd week of pregnancy, you can get a more precise idea of how your baby will look like.

 22 weeks pregnant baby position